sproutcake23/System-SL/README.md

 ## 🚀 Features

+- 🧠 **Persona Builder**: A 10-step onboarding process that constructs your Player Profile to prioritize tasks based on your real-world ambitions.
 - 📝 **Task Management**: Add, list, and complete tasks directly from the terminal.
+- 📅 **Google Calendar Sync**: Automatically import your tasks.
+(Note: Requires credentials.json from Google Cloud Console in the data directory).
-- 🔔 **Native Notifications**: Desktop alerts styled with a "System" aesthetic
+- 🔔 **Native Notifications**: Desktop alerts styled with a "System" aesthetic.
-- ⏰ **Background Reminder**: A persistent listener that keeps you on track without draining resources.
+- ⏰ **Background Reminder**: A persistent listener that keeps you on track.
+- ⚙️ **Integrated Autostart**: Toggle the background service directly from the CLI menu.
+- 🛠️ **Zero-Friction Install**: A dedicated installer script for instant desktop shortcuts and global PATH access.
-- 💾 **Privacy First**: Local JSON storage — no cloud, no accounts, no tracking.
+- 💾 **Privacy First**: Local JSON storage

 ---